JoelKanyi/HiltDemo/README.md

 # HiltDemo

 A simple app that consumes Github REST API to display public repositories in the opensource254 org here on github.
-Built with clean architecture principles and jetpack libraries.
+I was trying to learn about dependency injection with dagger hilt, built with clean architecture principles and jetpack libraries.

 Min Api Level : 16